abyssDS/sfmlWiki/Tutorial: Compile SFML from source on Ubuntu 14.x.md

 # Building SFML

 Now that we have the dependancies installed, it's time to build SFML.
-We do this with the the, underwhelming, command:
+We do this with the, underwhelming, command:

     make